 Perennial vegetables like rhubarb are such garden winners—plant them and have them in your garden for years to come, with very little maintenance.

-Tricia plants rhubarb in our new video, and talks about its easy care.
+Tricia plants rhubarb in our video, and talks about its easy care.
 Rhubarb can grow in full sun or part shade.

 Grow rhubarb for its good looks too.
 If you choose a variety with red or pink stalks you’ll have a dramatic contrast with the dark green leaves.

 There is a range of colors in rhubarb varieties, but they all have the same flavor.
-Open pollinated rhubarb varieties will show some variation in color.
+Open-pollinated rhubarb varieties will show some variation in color.
 A gardener recently asked us if the stalk colors change with soil pH (like the flower color in hydrangeas)—and the answer is no, the stalk colors don’t fluctuate with pH.

 Ivette Soler, author of The Edible Front Yard, says that rhubarb “has the ornamental impact of that other architectural edible, the artichoke, with equally impressive leaves.”
 Use it as the centerpiece or to mark the corners of your garden areas.

 Rhubarb is a Deer-Resistant Edible